priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ```

 ### Dynamic Typing
+**One-liner**: Variables can change type during runtime - no need to declare types upfront.
+**Concept**: Python determines variable types at runtime.
+The same variable can hold different data types during execution.
 **Analogy**: Like a chameleon box that changes color based on what you put inside.
 ```python
 x = 5        # x is now an integer box